-Economic exposure, also known as operating exposure refers to an effect caused on a company’s cash flows due to unexpected currency rate fluctuations.
-Economic exposures are long-term in nature and have a substantial impact on a company’s market value.
+Economic exposure, also known as operating exposure (a type of foreign exchange exposure), refers to an effect caused on a company’s cash flows due to unexpected currency rate fluctuations.
+These exposures are long-term in nature and have a substantial impact on a company’s market value.

 Economic exposure can prove to be difficult to hedge as it deals with unexpected fluctuations in foreign exchange rates.
-As the foreign exchange volatility rises, the economic exposure increases and vice versa.
+As the foreign exchange volatility rises, this exposure increases and vice versa.
 Multinational companies having numerous subsidiaries overseas and transactions in foreign currencies face a greater risk of economic exposure.

 Determining Economic Exposure

-The following are the two factors that help in determining economic exposure:
+The following are the two factors that help in determining this exposure:

-- Economic exposure is higher for firms having both, product prices and input costs sensitive to currency fluctuations.
+- Economic exposure is higher for firms with both product prices and input costs that are sensitive to currency fluctuations.
 It is lower when costs and prices are not sensitive to currency fluctuations.

-- Economic exposure is higher for firms which do not adjust its markets, product mix, and source of inputs in accordance with currency fluctuations.
+- Economic exposure is higher for firms that do not adjust their markets, product mix, and source of inputs in accordance with currency fluctuations.
 Flexibility in adapting to currency rate fluctuations indicates lesser economic exposure.

 Managing Economic Exposure

 The risk of economic exposure can be hedged either by operational strategies or currency risk mitigation strategies.